 How we communicate with you

-In order to provide you with more efficient and convenient service, whenever possible, the Office of Financial Aid will use e-mail and the US Postal Service to communicate about financial aid.
 If you are a new student we will use the e-mail address you listed on your admissions application or FAFSA.
 If you are a continuing student we will use the e-mail address listed in the computer system for you (your Troy University e-mail address may supersede any address previously listed).
 Please note the Troy University Email Policy.
 Continuing students can review their financial aid using Trojan Web Express and we will use the e-mail listed on the system for you.

 How to communicate with us

 When contacting us through the e-mail listings provided under Contact Us, you will need to include more than just your name for us to be able to identify you.
 You will need to include at a minimum your Troy University identification number to locate you within the system.
 Frequent calls or e-mail can delay awards for both you and others.

 The Troy University Office of Financial Aid operates in a fiduciary capacity for the Federal, State, and outside aid programs.
 We are required to treat all students in similar circumstances the same way and often must be able to document that treatment.
 We may request verification of the data submitted on your application and as a result of the information received adjust your aid accordingly.